RabbitAtHope/rabbitathope.github.io/_posts/2025-05-15-an-actually-useful-security-checklist.md

 <details markdown="1">
 <summary>Expand...</summary>

-Remove or conceal the following directories and files from `/var/www/html` (or whichever file location is tied to your web server setup):
+Remove or conceal the following **dotfile** (hidden by default on Linux unless listed with `ls -la`) directories and files from `/var/www/html` (or whichever file location is tied to your web server setup):
 - `.config`
 - `.env` (can leak hardcoded secrets)
 - `.eslintrc`